UrbanInstitute/ed-data/master_sheet_graph_edits.md

       }
     },
   ```
- - Set max value and change number of ticks for third set
+ - Set max value and change number of ticks for third pair

   ```
   "y": {